joelouthan/theologic.us/content/posts/2-ordo-salutis/2018-06-07-ordo-salutis-viii-christs-finished-work-we-are-protected.md

 God commands.
 Pharaoh disobeys.
 Pharaoh pretends to confess his sins but as soon as the current plague disappears, he sins and hardens his heart. {#return-note-3393-2.simple-footnote}

-God warned Pharoah of his judgment and wrath {#return-note-3393-3.simple-footnote}.
-God’s own people believed. {#return-note-3393-4.simple-footnote}
+God warned Pharoah of his judgment and wrath.
+God’s own people believed.

 But Pharaoh did not believe.

-Genesis 12:29-32 At midnight the LORD struck down all the firstborn in the land of Egypt, from the firstborn of Pharaoh who sat on his throne to the firstborn of the captive who was in the dungeon, and all the firstborn of the livestock.
-And Pharaoh rose up in the night, he and all his servants and all the Egyptians.
-And there was a great cry in Egypt, for there was not a house where someone was not dead.
-Then he summoned Moses and Aaron by night and said, "Up, go out from among my people, both you and the people of Israel; and go, serve the LORD, as you have said.
-Take your flocks and your herds, as you have said, and be gone, and bless me also!”
+>Exodus 12:29-32 (CSB) Now at midnight the LORD struck every firstborn male in the land of Egypt, from the firstborn of Pharaoh who sat on his throne to the firstborn of the prisoner who was in the dungeon, and every firstborn of the livestock.
+30 During the night Pharaoh got up, he along with all his officials and all the Egyptians, and there was a loud wailing throughout Egypt because there wasn’t a house without someone dead.
+31 He summoned Moses and Aaron during the night and said, “Get out immediately from among my people, both you and the Israelites, and go, worship the LORD as you have said.
+32 Take even your flocks and your herds as you asked and leave, and also bless me.”

-Judgment of the family within camp {#return-note-3393-5.simple-footnote}
+Judgment of a family who stolen from God.
+Joshua 7

-Judgment of idol worshippers {#return-note-3393-6.simple-footnote}
+Judgment of idol worshippers.
+Exodus 33

-The judgment of nations that surrounded Israel {#return-note-3393-7.simple-footnote}
+The judgment of nations that surrounded Israel.
+Ezekiel 12-35.

-Judgment of entire nations {#return-note-3393-8.simple-footnote}
+Judgment of entire nations.
+Book of Revelation.

 I am not going to sugar coat this at all.
 Sometimes, the women and the children were judged.
 Upon hearing that, our minds instantly click and thinks, "Those are women and children, they are innocent.
 They have done nothing wrong.
 They have been not been tried and judged.”

 Perhaps they were innocent in the laws of their land.
 But did they sin against God?
 Strike that—did we not all sin against God?

-for all have sinned and fall short of the glory of God {#return-note-3393-9.simple-footnote}
+>Romans 3:23 (CSB) For all have sinned and fall short of the glory of God;

-Therefore, just as sin came into the world through one man, and death through sin, and so death spread to all men because all sinned {#return-note-3393-10.simple-footnote}
+>Romans 5:12 (CSB) Therefore, just as sin entered the world through one man, and death through sin, in this way death spread to all people, because all sinned.

-For whoever keeps the whole law but fails in one point has become accountable for all of it. {#return-note-3393-11.simple-footnote}
+>James 2:10 (CSB) For whoever keeps the entire law, and yet stumbles at one point, is guilty of breaking it all.

 If this is your first time hearing this or this is your millionth time hearing this, it is not easy to hear.
 This is not soft chew candy.
 This is tough, gristly meat cooked burnt to a well-done crisp that you have to chew on for days and even then, it’s painful to swallow.